bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.8.9* ** *- January 8, 2017*

+- There was a minor issue with the 2.8.8 release.
+Yes, there was data bad enough to make even that ill.
+Hopefully, it has been addressed.

 ***Version 2.8.8* ** *- January 8, 2017*

 - Added support for a new search criteria: "Ends Before or At."
 This is mostly for the new [BMLTiOSLib](https://bitbucket.org/bmlt/bmltioslib) project.